-Pursuant to the provisions of the Management Agreement, the Manager provides certain administrative and support services to Freehold, including those necessary to:
+Pursuant to the provisions of the Management Agreement, but subject to the supervision of the Board, the Manager provides certain administrative and support services to Freehold, including those necessary to:

-- 1. ensure compliance by Freehold with continuous disclosure obligations under applicable securities legislation; - provide investor relations services; - 3. provide or cause to be provided to shareholders all information to which shareholders are entitled under applicable securities laws; - 4. call, hold and distribute materials including notices of meetings and information circulars in respect of all necessary meetings of shareholders; - 5. determine the amounts available for payment from time to time to shareholders and to arrange for dividend payments to shareholders; - 6. determine the timing and terms of future offerings of securities, if any; - 7. determine the terms and conditions upon which Freehold may acquire additional royalties; and - determine the terms and conditions upon which Freehold may from time to time borrow money.
+- 1. ensure compliance by Freehold with continuous disclosure obligations under applicable securities legislation; - provide investor relations services; - provide or cause to be provided to shareholders all information to which shareholders are entitled under applicable securities laws; - call, hold and distribute materials including notices of meetings and information circulars in respect of all necessary meetings of shareholders; - determine the amounts available for payment from time to time to shareholders and to arrange for dividend payments to shareholders; - determine the timing and terms of future offerings of securities, if any; - 7. determine the terms and conditions upon which Freehold may acquire additional royalties; and - determine the terms and conditions upon which Freehold may from time to time borrow money.